Frequently Asked Questions on Early Years Funding

 Where you attend on other patterns then invoices may be produced over a different number of months or on an actual used basis.
 In all cases your invoice will show the number of hours that has been applied for that month and any remaining charges from the Schedule of Fees.

-It is not possible to show every single attendance pattern on the Schedule of Fees, however if you want a individual quote prior to starting, and this fits into our usual sessions times and is not mixing patterns then we can provide this for you in a few days.
+It is not possible to show every single attendance pattern on the Schedule of Fees, however if you want an individual quote prior to starting, and this fits into our usual sessions times and is not mixing patterns then we can provide this for you in a few days.

 What is the Grace Period?